JakeAdmire/GetSwole/README.md

 # GetSwole
+### A mobile application for scheduling user-specific workout routines.

-## Overview:
+## Overview

-GetSwole is a group project during MOD-4 of Turing School of Software and Design
-- We were given roughly 13 days to complete an MVP
+### GetSwole was the capstone project for Module 4 students at Turing School of Software and Design.
+Students from both the Frontend and Backend programs are put in groups of 4 and given 13 days to create a full-stack application.
+This project gave us further insight into how teams communicate and collaborate so that the development process flows smoothly.
+As well, our group chose to work in React Native, a framework that was new to the entire team.

-#### Learning Goals for this project were:
+## Learning Goals
--

 [More information about original assignment can be found here](http://frontend.turing.io/projects/capstone.html)

 [Link to Back End repository here](https://github.com/timnallen/BE-GetSwole)

-## Preview:
+## Preview

 `Insert screenshots here`

-## Getting Started:
+## Getting Started

 These instructions will get a copy of the project up and running on your local machine for usage and testing purposes.